codefresh-plugins/cf-deploy-dcos/README.md

 # Usage
 In order to use the `codefresh/cf-deploy-dcos` image we need to do the following:

-1. Define environment variables in Codefresh pipeline
+1. Define environment variables in Codefresh pipeline.

 - `DCOS_URL` **required** - DC/OS cluster URL
 - `DCOS_CLUSTER_NAME` **required** - DC/OS cluster name